Industrial Organisation and Development Act 1947: Early industrial development boards and associations created under the act

-The Act under Conservative administration
+The act under Conservative administration

 Under Churchill's new Conservative government, elected in 1951, two of the development boards were quickly abolished.
 These were the Clothing Industry Development Council, abolished in 1952, and the Jewellery and Silverware Council in 1953.
-Both Boards had run into disagreements between their members about how to proceed.
+Both boards had run into disagreements between their members about how to proceed.

 The Cotton Board

 The Cotton Board, unlike other boards, had received support from its industry.
 It was used to help reorganise the industry in the late 1950s.
 Large scale government investment particularly to replace old equipment was facilitated by the Board, but a combination of a credit squeeze, cheaper imports led to a crisis of confidence.
-The reorganisation was not wholly successful.
+The re-organisation was not wholly successful.

 The Cotton Board was abolished in 1972, after completing a major report into the future of the industry.
 Many of its recommendations, particularly the use of tariffs to limit imports rather than quotas, had been accepted.

-New uses of the Act in the 1960s
+New uses of the act in the 1960s

 The cutlery industry requested a specific research levy in 1960 and were granted it in 1962.
 Horticulturers requested support along these lines as well, as a replacement for the Horticultural Marketing Council.

 Levies to support other industry projects, mainly in research, found more support under the Wilson government of the 1960s.
 An Apple and Pear Development Council was created in 1966.
-In 1967, iron casting research funding was obtained through the Act followed by support for hosiery research in 1969.
+In 1967, iron casting research funding was obtained through the act followed by support for hosiery research in 1969.
 Unlike the first wave of Industrial Boards, the responsibilities of these bodies were generally more limited and industry support clearer.

-Later uses of the Act
+Later uses of the act

 Agricultural research and marketing

 Further industry requests for levy schemes to support agriculture came during the Conservative governments of the 1980s and 1990s, for instance from the National Farmers Union for a horticultural development council, which was established in 1986.
-A Potato Industry Development Council (1997), Scottish Seed Potato Development Council (1981-1997) and Milk Development Council (1994) were all established under the Act.
+A Potato Industry Development Council (1997), Scottish Seed Potato Development Council (1981–1997) and Milk Development Council (1994) were all established under the act.

-The Horticultural Development Council, the Milk Development Council, and British Potato Council were funded under the Act until 2008, when they were merged with the Home-Grown Cereals Authority and Meat and Livestock Commission.
+The Horticultural Development Council, the Milk Development Council, and British Potato Council were funded under the act until 2008, when they were merged with the Home-Grown Cereals Authority and Meat and Livestock Commission.
 They operate as separate bodies, levy-funded by their industries, but are administered under the Natural Environment and Rural Communities Act 2006 as a single body: the Agriculture and Horticulture Development Board.